 I chose TrafficMASTER Luxury Vinyl Gripstrip Planks for these reasons.

 - It’s lightweight.
 Out of all the vinyl plank flooring on the market, this brand is the most lightweight you can find.
-In a camper renovation you should always be aware of weight and be sure to stay under the G.A.W.R (Gross Axel Weight Rating) for safety reasons.
+In a camper renovation, you should always be aware of the weight and be sure to stay under the G.A.W.R (Gross Axle Weight Rating) for safety reasons.

 Those are all the reasons for my flooring choice, but let me shed some light why I did not go with the other options.